Non-Discrimination, Equal Opportunity and Affirmative Action

 - Statement of Intent

-The Maine Community College System recognizes that unlawful discrimination in educational programs and employment based upon race, color, religion, sex, sexual orientation, including gender identity or expression, national origin, disability, age, genetic information or status as a Vietnam era veteran can foreclose economic opportunity to a significant number of persons.
+The Maine Community College System recognizes that unlawful discrimination in educational programs and employment-based upon race, color, religion, sex, sexual orientation, including gender identity or expression, national origin, disability, age, genetic information, or status as a Vietnam era veteran can foreclose the economic opportunity to a significant number of persons.
 In order to avoid this inequity and to afford all persons the opportunity to achieve their rightful place in society, the Maine Community College System pledges to eliminate unlawful discrimination upon any group protected by state or federal laws and, in addition, to take affirmative action to recruit, employ and educate qualified members of under-represented groups.

 - Policy Statement

-The Maine Community College System provides equal opportunity regardless of race, creed, color, national origin, religion, sex, sexual orientation, including gender identity or expression, age, genetic information or Vietnam era veteran status pursuant to Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Educational Amendments of 1972; Executive Order 11246 as amended by Executive Order 11375; the Age Discrimination in Employment Act of 1975; the Vietnam Era Veterans Readjustment Assistance Act of 1974; the Immigration Reform and Control Act of 1986; the Genetic Information Nondiscrimination Act of 2008; and the Maine Human Rights Act (5 M.R.S.A., §4551, et. seq.).
+The Maine Community College System provides equal opportunity regardless of race, creed, color, national origin, religion, sex, sexual orientation, including gender identity or expression, age, genetic information, or Vietnam era veteran status pursuant to Titles VI and VII of the Civil Rights Act of 1964; Title IX of the Educational Amendments of 1972; Executive Order 11246 as amended by Executive Order 11375; the Age Discrimination in Employment Act of 1975; the Vietnam Era Veterans Readjustment Assistance Act of 1974; the Immigration Reform and Control Act of 1986; the Genetic Information Nondiscrimination Act of 2008; and the Maine Human Rights Act (5 M.R.S.A., §4551, et. seq.).

 Eastern Maine Community College does not discriminate as proscribed by federal and/or state law on the basis of race, color, religion, national origin, sex, sexual orientation, including gender identity or expression, age, genetic information, disability, marital, parental or Vietnam era veteran status in specified programs and activities.
 Inquiries about the College’s compliance with, and policies that prohibit discrimination on, these bases may be directed to: